7 Simple Fixes for Leggy Seedlings: How to Help Your Plants Grow Stronger

 Sometimes, seedlings live indoors longer than they should because of bad timing with frost or slow turnover with older plants in the garden.
 Use a planting calendar that’s customized to your zip code so you can better time your seed starting and transplanting.

-If you jumped the gun on your seed starting this year or got some unexpected weather, there’s still hope: Rather than leaving your seedlings in their trays or tiny pots to continue growing, repot them individually into larger containers and move them to a space indoors that gets plenty of sunlight.
+If you jumped the gun on your seed starting this year or got some unexpected weather, there’s still hope: Rather than leaving your seedlings in their trays or tiny pots to continue growing, repot them individually into larger containers and move them to a space indoors that gets plenty of sunlight or artificial light.

 If you have leggy tomato seedlings, the best way to correct them is to repot the seedlings (or transplant them) and bury the stems up to the lowest set of leaves.